-Morgex Insurance is a division of Johnson Inc., a licensed insurance intermediary ("Johnson").
-Home and auto policies are primarily underwritten by, and claims handled by, Unifund Assurance Company ("Unifund").
-Unifund and Johnson share common ownership.
+Morget insurance is a division of johnson inc. a licensed insurance intermediary ("johnson").
+Home and auto policies are primarily undersurated by unifund Assurance Company ("Unifund").
+Unifund and Johnson where common outnothip.
 Auto insurance not available in BC, SK, or MB.
-An alternate plan is available in QC.
-Eligibility requirements, limitations, exclusions or additional costs may apply, and/or may vary by province or territory.
+An eltomate plan is available in QC.
+Eligibility requirements, limitations, exclusions or additional costs may apply another may vary by province or turnitory.